dscpesu/Cloud-101/jenkinsPipelines/jenkins-file-documentation.md

 2. Create a Dockerfile for your application and place it in your source code repository.

 3. Set up Docker Hub credentials in Jenkins with the ID 'dockerhub'.

+4. Configure the `DOCKERHUB_REPO` environment variable in the Jenkinsfile with the name of your Docker Hub repository.

+5. Execute the Jenkins pipeline.
+This will automatically build and push your Docker image to the specified Docker Hub repository.